 Type in the name of your subdomain in the ‘Subdomain’ field, then click the blank field in the ‘Document Root:’ section. cPanel will automatically fill this section with the correct path information for your subdomain.

-Your new subdomain will be set up …
+Your new subdomain is now set up and ready …

 (Contact your web host if you get error messages)

-You can also easily remove a subdomain using the Subdomains panel.
+You can also easily remove a subdomain using the Subdomains feature.

-To delete subdomains, go to the Subdomains > Modify a Subdomain area, select the subdomain to be deleted and click Remove …
+To delete subdomains, go to the Subdomains > Modify a Subdomain section, locate the item you would like to delete and click Remove …

 If you are sure that you want to permanently remove the subdomain, click on the ‘Delete Subdomain’ button …